bergus/promise-cancellation/enhancements.md

 While being explicit is usually a good thing, this approach is too verbose and grammatically just horrible (two expressions without a real separator).
+This could be better with something like `await promise orReturnOnCancel token` but I'm not confident that the grammar can support this either.

 Also it's not really clear what should happen to the promise returned by the async function call, or how a token would be associated to it.